annotated-types/annotated-types/README.md

 dates, times, strings, sets, etc. Note that the boundary value need not be of the same type that was annotated, so long as they can be compared: `Annotated[int, Gt(1.5)]` is fine, for example, and implies that the value is an integer x such that `x > 1.5`.
-No interpretation is specified for special values such as `nan`.

 We suggest that implementors may also interpret `functools.partial(operator.le, 1.5)` as being equivalent to `Gt(1.5)`, for users who wish to avoid a runtime dependency on